Board of Trustees Biographies

 Student Trustee: Tayla Wheeler

-"Success is not the work of one, but the work of many."
+"Success is not the work of one, but the work of many'.
 I am Tayla Wheeler and believe that I can play a part in helping TGS be the best it can be by being the student representative on our school Board of Trustees.
 I have been a student at TGS since 2016 and am in year 12.
-I have many attributes that will make me a good student representative.
+I have many attributes that will make me a good student rep.

 Some of these are: